The lab develops and uses a mixture of simulation- and experiment-based techniques for research in wind and marine renewable energy.

 Wave Tank Testing

-A wave tank is being finished at the UPEI SSDE.
-The tank will enable testing of fixed and floating structures in polychromatic sea states, with the option of wind loads emulated by force-controlled cable actuation.
+A wave tank is being finished at UPEI.
+The tank will enable testing of fixed and floating structures in polychromatic sea states, with the option of wind loads emulated by force-controlled cable actuation or fan thrusters.